jymigeon/gpgsm-as-ca/README.md

 The CA private key is now stored on the smartcard.
-We proceed to the creation of a self-signed certificate, but first we need to gather some information to issue properly formatted X.509 certificates.
+We proceed to the creation of a self-signed certificate, but first we need to gather some information to issue a properly formatted X.509 one.

 # Create a certificate